csete/qthid/README.txt

 The current version 3.1 implements the full API available with the 18f firmware.
 It should cover all the functionality provided by the "fully functional windows frontend".
-Note that the majority of this full API is only available since firmware 18f and qthid 3.0 will not work with earlier firmware.
-The application will simply fail to detect any FCd with earlier firmwares.
+Note that the majority of this full API is only available since firmware 18f and qthid 3 will not work with earlier firmware.
+The application will simply fail to detect the FCD with earlier firmwares.

 You can use qthid 2.2 to upgrade your firmware to 18f or later.